JESUS AGAINST THE RAPTURE Robert Jewett SEVEN UNEXPECTED PROPHECIES

 Woe unto you, scribes and Pharisees, hypocrites! because ye build the tombs of the prophets, and garnish the sepulchres of the righteous, And say, If we had been in the days of our fathers, we would not have been partakers with them in the blood of the prophets.
 Wherefore ye be witnesses unto yourselves, that ye are the children of them which killed the prophets.
 Fill ye up then the measure of your fathers.
 Serpents, generation of vipers, how can ye escape the damnation of hell?
 Wherefore, behold, I send unto you prophets, and wise men, and scribes: and of them ye shall kill and crucify; and of them shall ye scourge in your synagogues, and persecute from city to city: That upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias son of BarAchias whom ye slew between the temple and the altar.
 Verily I say unto you, All these things shall come upon this generation.
 O Jerusalem, Jerusalem that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens underwing, and ye would not!
 Behold, your house is left unto you desolate.
 For I say unto you, Ye shall not see me henceforth, till ye shall say, Blessed is he that cometh in the name of the Lord.

 Those who boast loudest of being on God’s side, are not.
 They’re in it for the pay-off at the rapture or another after-life fix-up; not the-thing-in-itself; thus, easily swayed through collective guilt towards any and every current pay-off.
 The acceptance of collective guilt means assumption of all of it, with ever-escalating violence totally out of proportion to the individual’s guilt and participation.
 Jesus’ response to this violence is to never let it start; he is not ‘on the side’ of a particular chick – he wants to gather and comfort every chick.
-The temple, source of the violence of on-side rightness (Jerusalem), will be destroyed – no longer a guarantee for the superiority of the self-chosen people on God’s side.
+The temple, source of the violence of on-side rightness (Jerusalem

 WHEN THE WOOD OF THE CROSS IS GREEN Luke 23:28ff